Supply Chain Management

 +

-We are working with a consortium of partners, including ELEVATE Limited, Diginex Solutions, RCS Global, and Responsible Mining Initiative, on a project to enhance the tracing of goods made with forced or child labor.
+We worked with a consortium of partners, including ELEVATE Limited, Diginex Solutions, RCS Global, and Responsible Mining Initiative, on a project to enhance the tracing of goods made with forced or child labor.
 Our partners are designing and building a supply chain tracing system that captures traceability and verification data to enable companies to assess child or forced labor at deeper levels of their supply chains.
 Pilot tracing is being conducted in two high-risk supply chains: cotton in Pakistan and cobalt in Democratic Republic of the Congo.
 After this pilot period, the tools under development will be open, accessible, and replicable across different industries.

 Engaging Businesses to Prioritize Social Responsibility